 CPT commenced in 2005 and in that time we have completed 49 humanitarian and conservation projects across many countries; including 10 in Australia, 20 in Nepal, 5 in each of Peru, Vietnam and Tanzania, 1 in each of India, Kenya, Cambodia and Laos.
 This wonderful result was made possible by the combined effort of over 500 travellers from across the globe.

-The World Expeditions Travel Group
+Community Project Travel is an initiative of The World Expeditions Travel Group